 Bob Martin’s son and only child Robert H. Martin, Jr. (Bobby) worked in the family business most summers since he was 12, cleaning and organizing, and learning to service classic old microscopes under the expertise of J. Vernon Piephoff, Bob Martin’s childhood friend and later microscope service man.
 Bobby joined the firm full time in 1988 fresh out of Presbyterian College and began the task of bringing the company into the digital age.

 In 1993, the building next door to the old house was purchased to become the present Martin Microscope Company location.
 Originally a Rhodes Furniture store, this 17,500 square foot facility now houses all of the Martin Microscope inventory, display area, and offices.
 The building is packed with microscopes!
-A building renovation of our interior entrance, office, and display areas was completed in 2009.
 The old Martin house next-door became the Easley Area Museum in 2016.

 Bob Martin Sr. passed away at the age of 90 in his 60th year in business on April 3rd, 2006.
-Bobby Martin remains manager and is enjoying the success of the MM Series digital camera adapters which he developed.
 Martin Microscope Company continues to sell new and used microscopes of all major brands, and also to make specialty products related to microscopy.
 (Newspaper article from 2009)

 We thank you for your interest in our company